DioxusLabs/dioxus/notes/SOLVEDPROBLEMS.md

 };
 ```

-At runtime, the new closure is created that captures references to `ctx`.
-Therefore, this closure can only be evaluated while `ctx` is borrowed and in scope.
+At runtime, the new closure is created that captures references to `cx`.
+Therefore, this closure can only be evaluated while `cx` is borrowed and in scope.
 However, this closure can only be evaluated with an `allocator`.
 Currently, the global and Bumpalo allocators are available, though in the future we will add support for creating a VDom with any allocator or arena system (IE Jemalloc, wee-alloc, etc).
 The intention here is to allow arena allocation of VNodes (no need to box nested VNodes).
 Between diffing phases, the arena will be overwritten as old nodes are replaced with new nodes.
 This saves allocation time and enables bump allocators.

 ## Context and lifetimes